AramHovhannisyan/todos-express-rest/README.md

 This project is a RESTful API built with Node.js and Express.js.
 It provides endpoints for registration, authentication, and task management.
 Sequelize is used as the ORM (Object-Relational Mapping) tool for interacting with the MySQL database.
 The project follows the MVC (Model-View-Controller) architecture pattern for organizing code.

+The application is secured with cors, helmet, express rate limiting packages and the endpoints are protected with JWT tokens.

 ## Technologies Used

 - **Express**: Web framework for Node.js.